 Another initiative, OneMarket’s Shopper Exchange Solution, uses proprietary shopper data to help retail clients build detailed customer profiles that drive highly targeted advertising campaigns, a service it developed as part of OneMarket.

-In 2017, URW introduced Insights Portal to its malls, eye-level ad displays that allow brands to track minute-by-minute campaign performance measurement, dwell time, and user demographics.
+Developer with Data In 2017, URW introduced Insights Portal to its malls, eye-level ad displays that allow brands to track minute-by-minute campaign performance measurement, dwell time, and user demographics.
 The portal’s real-time analytics allow advertisers to choose which execution is served to individuals based on their preferences or demographics, according to Ghadi Hobeika, URW’s chief marketing officer and director of digital & data.

 Digital wayfinders in URW malls help shoppers locate specific stores or product categories.
 “We’re asking Google and Apple to map our mall locations as accurately as possible and have them available in their apps,” Hobeika said.